jsheridanwells/LivePollingAPI/README.md

 <img src="https://github.com/jsheridanwells/LivePolling/blob/master/documentation/live-polling3.png" width="500" />

  ## Local Installation and Setup
  You will need to have [Ruby 2.4.3](https://www.ruby-lang.org/en/downloads/) and [Ruby on Rails 5.1.4](http://rubyonrails.org/) installed.
-Additionally, you will ned to have [Bundler](https://bundler.io/) installed.
+Additionally, you will need to have [Bundler](https://bundler.io/) installed.

  Note: You will also need to have the [client-side code](https://github.com/jsheridanwells/LivePolling) installed and compiled.